GenesisFR/HowToBecomeGoodAtShooters/README.md

 - drone speed based on skill tier
 - must not be obstructed by a wall to interact with skills or players
 - acts as a sphere so you can revive a player who is on a different floor for instance
+- charges don't decrease if you lose skill tiers after deploying it

 ##### Artificer
 - doesn't need to be deployed to affect your other skill